How to Visualise Data in Tableau

 Step 2: Set Up Your First Tableau Sheet

-To set the data visualisation, go to the bottom of the screen and click on the Sheet 1 tab.
+To set the data visualisation, click on the Sheet 1 tab at the bottom of the screen.
 You should now see an empty Tableau workspace divided into the following sections:

 • Marks: This is where you can drop one of the data fields to start your visualisation and analysis.
 We will primarily use the Color and Text marks, but you can drop the fields onto others to see how it affects your visualisation.